CA or CAE

 Colloidal Gold

 A reagent that reacts with amino acids to develop friction ridge detail.
-Colloidal Gold produces a
+Colloidal Gold produces a weak colored print and usually needs additional enhancement.
+Colloidal Gold is the initial suspension in the multimetal deposition process.

 Color Reversal